Th-429B/ProductivityWarrior/README.md

 ## Installation

-1. clone the github repository using
+1. Clone the github repository using
 ```
 git clone https://github.com/Th-429B/ProductivityWarrior.git
 ```
+2. Open it with your IDE of choice
+3. Run the command ``` expo start ``` in the terminal
+4. Scan the QR code with the expo app on your mobile device